Jangberry/twitch-bot/README.md

 # twitch-bot
-Python code for a twitch bot (IRC) with French commands
+Python code for a twitch bot (IRC) with French commands/awnsers